DeKalb Avenue

-It runs from Woodward Avenue (Linden Hill Cemetery) in Ridgewood, Queens to Downtown Brooklyn, terminating at the Fulton Mall where the Dime Savings Bank and City Point cross.
+It runs from Woodward Avenue (Linden Hill Cemetery) in Ridgewood, Queens to Downtown Brooklyn, terminating at the Fulton Mall where the Brooklyn Tower and City Point cross.

 DeKalb Avenue is named after Baron Johann de Kalb, who served in the American Revolutionary War.

 Notable buildings

 Landmarks along the avenue include the Pratt Institute, Fort Greene Park, the Brooklyn Hospital Center, the DeKalb and Marcy branches of the Brooklyn Public Library, Long Island University's Brooklyn Campus, Brooklyn Technical High School, and Junior's.

 Transport operation

 Between Woodward Avenue and Bushwick Avenue, DeKalb Avenue is a two-way, two-lane street; between Bushwick Avenue and Fulton Street, it is one-way westbound.
-(Lafayette Avenue is the corresponding parallel one-way street eastbound.)
+Lafayette Avenue is the corresponding parallel one-way street eastbound.

-The B38 bus, operated by MTA New York City Transit, runs along most of the route.